blankoworld/makefly/README.md

 It will generate a Makefly weblog to the **pub** directory.

+Note: *pmake* is for Debian like distribution.
+For other distributions, I suggest you to use **bmake**.

 ## The makefly.rc configuration file

 Here is some options you can change: